HibaKob/OpenScience/README.md

 ## Recommendations and Resources <a name="recomends"></a>
+In general, it is advisable to consult [FAIR Guiding Principles](https://www.go-fair.org/fair-principles/), which are guidelines to optimize the `F`indability, `A`ccessibility, `I`nteroperability, and `R`euse of digital assets, for effective curation and dissemination of research products.
+As a rule of thumb, make sure that the online platform through which the work is shared can provide permanent links such as DOI-based links.
+In addition, it is important to choose permissive licenses for shared data and code to maximize the benefit other researchers will obtain from the published work.

 ### Recommendations for curating and disseminating datasets

 metadata
 size
 organization
 file formats
 platform: institutional repository, Dryad, zenodo, figshare?

 ### Recommendations for publicly sharing software tools or code
 platform: github, bitbucket, zenodo

 ### Recommendations for publicly sharing experimental protocols
 protocol.io

 ### Recommendations for publicly sharing research preprints or papers
 make sure journal you are submitting to are okay with this open-access and possibly open-review journals arXiv, bioarXiv,

+## Contact Information <a name="contact"></a>
+For additional information, please contact Emma Lejeune `elejeune@bu.edu` or Hiba Kobeissi `hibakob@bu.edu`.